Love Now, Pay Later: Censorship

 The official document number is: 30830, it was signed on 31 December 1959 by Minister Domenico Magrì.

-It had initially been rejected by the Freiwillige Selbstkontrolle (Voluntary Self Control) in Germany.
+The film was initially rejected by the Freiwillige Selbstkontrolle (Voluntary Self Control) in Germany.

 Reception

 The Monthly Film Bulletin called it "flat and tedious... the film combines a fearsome insistence on the wages of sin with a titillating eye for the juicy trimmings... a particularly squalid and unsympathetic film."

 The Los Angeles Times called it "cheerfully, almost consistently, low grade... never have we seen so many montages of so many legs – trousers and nylons – trudging up so many stairs...
 Lee approaches the role of Rosemarie with all the style and subtley of a tiger shark after a swimmer with a free bleeding cut."